dustinpfister/hexo_sitesource/source/_posts/lodash_drop.md

 layout: post
 categories: lodash
 id: 44
-updated: 2017-9-30 18:56:30
+updated: 2017-10-2 9:47:5
-version: 1.2
+version: 1.3
 ---

-It looks like lodash is a bit of a mixed bag of methods some of which do not exist in javaScripts built in Array prototype, and other methods that appear to be redundant.
+It looks like [lodash](https://lodash.com/) is a bit of a mixed bag of methods some of which do not exist in javaScripts built in Array prototype, and other methods that appear to be redundant.
 If a method is redundant maybe there is some kind of reason why I might still want to use it such as backward compatibility, but more often then not I tend to prefer to just work within core js.

 <!-- more -->

-Sometimes it seems like I come across something like _.drop in lodash, and scratch my head wondering if looking into lodash is a wise investment of time.
+Sometimes it seems like I come across something like [_.drop](https://lodash.com/docs/4.17.4#drop) in lodash, and scratch my head wondering if looking into lodash is a wise investment of time.
 A lot of these methods do work differently, and provide a certain something that does go beyond what may be in the core of js itself, so yes maybe it is worth it.

 ## So what does _.drop do?